AcroMedia/ansible-role-essentials/README.md

-# basic-packages
+# essentials

-For packages commonly required on every server.
+Install utilities commonly needed by sysadmins and developers

 ## Requirements